samuelcmace/samuelcmace.github.io/about.md

 - PowerShell
 - SQL (TSQL)

+## Markup Languages

+While not as "cool" as general purpose programming languages or scripting languages, markup languages still play a vital role in the application development sphere.
+Here are some markup languages I have had the opportunity to work with throughout the years:

+- HTML
+- Markdown
+- LaTeX
+- JSON
+- XML
+- YAML

 ## Frameworks

 Throughout the course of my education, I have had the opportunity to work with many different web, desktop, and mobile